Conflicts between the industrial, domestic & natural worlds, a time of dark humour in the anthropocene era //

-Bio > Rob Miller is a Senior Fellow of the Higher Education Academy, and since September 2016 has been focusing on practice full time.
+Bio > Rob Miller is a sculptor with interests that include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.
 He gained a Sculpture Degree from the Wimbledon School of Art in 1993, followed by an MA in Graphic Media [UAL] in 2007, and works primarily using sand-cast lead.
-Interests include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.
+He is currently [attempting] the rewilding of his critical perceptions having extracted himself from a teaching career //

 Text > The grey-everyday seduces through conformity and standardisation.
 Our malleability through habit, ritual and tradition confirms that we are simply pattern processing machines, born out of pattern and destined to live out our lives as pattern.
 Familiarity gives meaning to life, cushioning our inherent time-dependency allowing us to deal with the urgency of life.
 We expect repeatability and consume consistency – pattern is control and safety; it is titanic, ubiquitous and blind.
 Pattern gives continuity without consideration – it simply is.